Why Silver Deserves a Place in Your Investment Portfolio?

 Why Silver?

-Around 60 per cent of the total demand for silver comes from industry.
-Industrial demand has increased considerably in recent years.
-“Silver’s usage in greentech is propelling its industrial demand, especially from the solar and electric vehicle (EV) sectors.
-It also finds usage in high-end electronics and 5G technology,” says Vikram Dhawan, head-commodities and fund manager, Nippon India Mutual Fund.
+Around 60% of global silver demand comes from industrial use, and this has grown significantly in recent years.
+According to Vikram Dhawan, Head of Commodities at Nippon India Mutual Fund, “Silver’s usage in greentech is propelling its industrial demand, especially from the solar and electric vehicle (EV) sectors.
+It also finds usage in high-end electronics and 5G technology.

 A safe haven in times of geopolitical risk